Dry Needling vs Acupuncture: What’s the Difference?

 This question comes up at Above and Beyond Acupuncture in Scottsdale on a regular basis.

-They want to understand what just happened to them and why a procedure that looked exactly like acupuncture produced such a profoundly different experience.
+They want to understand what just happened to them and why a procedure that looked exactly like acupuncture produced a profoundly different experience.

-The answer is more important than most patients realize.
 The two practices use identical filiform needles inserted into the body, and from the patient’s perspective on the treatment table, they are visually indistinguishable.
-However, the training, clinical scope, and diagnostic reasoning behind that needle could not be more different.
+The training, the clinical scope, and the diagnostic reasoning behind that needle are not the same.
+Patients deserve to understand these differences before consenting to anyone putting a needle into their body.

 The Tool Is the Same

 Dry needling and acupuncture both use thin, solid filiform needles.
-They are the exact same surgical steel instrument used in licensed acupuncture practice for thousands of years.
+They are the same surgical steel instrument used in licensed acupuncture practice for thousands of years.
 The needles are sterile, single-use, and identical in design.
 If a patient watched both procedures with their eyes closed and felt only the physical sensation of insertion, they could not tell the two apart.

 The Training Is Not the Same